Kuwait

 Harees

 Harees consists of boiled, cracked or coarsely-ground wheat mixed with minced meat and seasoned with spices.
-It has a porridge-like texture and is sometimes referred to as the national breakfast dish of Kuwait.
+It has a porridge-like texture and is sometimes referred to as the national breakfast dish.
 Harees can be eaten sweet by adding date syrup or plain.

 Falafel